Public housing is a form of long-term rental social housing which we manage.

 - Include any other documents needed for each person applying.

-When someone applies for public housing they will go on to a waiting list for a property to become available.
-Their wait time will depend on their circumstances.
+When someone applies for public housing they will go on to the Victorian Housing Register.
+Their wait time for a property will depend on the households’ circumstances and other factors such as:

 - The preferred location that they have chosen